MnrGreg/homebridge-paradox-security-system/README.md

 ## Installation

     npm install -g homebridge-paradox-security-system

-##  To Do
-- HELP NEEDED: Create new branch for: monitoring opening & closing of doors/zones (HomeKit ContactSensor Accessory)
-- HELP NEEDED: Create new branch for: monitoring of motion detectors & beams (HomeKit MotionDetected Accessory)

-## Updates
-- Alarm State is now read directly from Paradox/Events payloads.

 ## Configuration
 Remember to configure the plugin in config.json in your home directory inside the .homebridge directory.
 Configuration parameters: